“Divorce by Mutual Agreement” in Singapore

 The way forward

-In their press release, the Ministry of Social and Family Development stated that DMA aims to strike a balance between upholding the marriage institution as couples must first attempt to reconcile, yet also acknowledges that when a marriage has genuinely broken down, the law should allow couples to divorce without unnecessary acrimony.
+In their press release, the Ministry of Social and Family Development stated that DMA aims to strike a balance between upholding the marriage institution as couples must first attempt to reconcile, yet also acknowledging that when a marriage has genuinely broken down, the law should allow couples to divorce without unnecessary acrimony.
 They can accept joint responsibility and amicably consider post-divorce matters relating to the children’s well-being.

 Among the concerns raised in Parliament was that DMA would make divorce easy and lead to an increase in divorce.
 However, the majority agreed that by keeping the current safeguards in place, divorce in Singapore would never be “quick and easy”.
 Whether the divorce rate will increase once the amendments take effect remains to be seen.